alestic/abc/README.md

 ## Description

-abc (AI Bash Command) lets you type an English description of a task and get an LLM generated command on your shell prompt, ready to edit and execute.
+abc (AI Bash Command) lets you type an English description of a task and get an LLM generated command on your next shell prompt, ready to edit and execute.
 For example:

 ```
 $ abc list files one per line, sorting lines from short to long